 Key concepts

-• Tax Category: a container for Tax Rates.
+- Tax Category: a container for Tax Rates, assigned to Products and Shipping Methods.

-• Tax Rate: specifies the tax percentage (for example, 0.13 for 13%) for a specific country and optionally a state or region.
-It is typically based on the destination address (where goods are shipped).
-However, depending on your tax rules, you might need to consider the origin address of the goods as well (where they are shipped from).
-For example, if you have warehouses in California and Texas, and those states have different tax rates or rules, you might need separate Tax Categories or Tax Rates to handle these scenarios.
+- Tax Rate: the tax percentage for a specific country and optionally a state or region.
+It is typically based on the delivery address, but depending on your tax rules, you might need to consider the origin address as well.
+The

 Example Tax Category JSON